 As you can guess, dealing with a catastrophic injury such as quadriplegia, the medical bills may seem endless.
 The first year of medical bills for someone with quadriplegia is a little over $1 million to close to $5 million a year.
 Each subsequent year, barring any complications, is between $100,000 and $300,000.
 Those are just the medical bills.
 Typically someone who is going through this kind of injury does not recover fully which means that they do not get to go back to work.
 Other bills related to the standard of living are also piling up.

 Our Philadelphia Quadriplegia Attorneys are here to help you through one of the hardest times of your life.
 If you are suffering due to the negligence of someone else, then they deserve to be held accountable for his or her behavior.
 With us on your side, we will make sure to fight for the compensation you deserve.
-Call 267-587-6240 or click here to start a free consultation with our professional attorneys at the Weitz Firm in Philadelphia today.
+Call 267-587-6240 or click here to start a free consultation with our professional attorneys at The Weitz Firm, LLC in Philadelphia today.